 Here is the link to the BigQuery explorer you can use to interact with the Bitcoin Cryptocurrency dataset.

 Ethereum is another cryptocurrency that leverages blockchain technology to store transactions in a distributed ledger.
-As one of the leading cryptocurrencies on the market, Ethereum has a wide market share.
-This is largely due to its unique platform for creating decentralized applications in the digital ecosystem.
+As one of the leading cryptocurrencies on the market, Ethereum has a vast market share.
+This is primarily due to its unique platform for creating decentralized applications in the digital ecosystem.

 You can also use BigQuery explorer to interact with the Ethereum Cryptocurrency dataset.

-Yet another cryptocurrency, a decentralized autonomous organization (DAO) run by a subset of users, called “masternodes” runs Dash.
+Yet another cryptocurrency, a decentralized autonomous organization (DAO) run by a subset of users, called “masternodes,” runs Dash.
 Dash permits fast, difficult to trace transactions.
-Google Cloud Marketplace hosts the Dash dataset which contains the entire blockchain.
-The pre-processed dataset is human-friendly and contains clear metrics you can easily visualize and analyze.
+Google Cloud Marketplace hosts the Dash dataset, which contains the entire blockchain.
+The pre-processed dataset is human-friendly and has clear metrics you can easily visualize and analyze.

 Check out BigQuery explorer to see the Dash Cryptocurrency dataset.